anoma/VampIR-Book/src/section_4_4.md

 # More Arithmetic

 With range checks in place, we can get a more complete set of arithmetic operations.
-The division with remainder for positive $a$ and $b$ can be checked with the constraints;
+The division with remainder for positive `a` and `b` can be checked with the constraints;

 ```haskell
 def div_rem n a b = {